The crystalline waters that gently lap against the sandy shores of St. Lucia offer the perfect place for scuba diving.

 |Good||All Divers||65.6||< 1 knot||14.1099007357||-60.9473419189|

 |--||All Divers||39.0||1-2 knots||14.0278017127||-60.9856638909|

-For more information about snorkeling, including helpful suggestions and tips for both experienced divers and beginners, check out this detailed Caribbean diving article.
+For more information concerning snorkeling, including tips and suggestions for both experienced divers and beginners, read our comprehensive Caribbean diving article.

 Help us improve!
 We welcome your corrections and suggestions.